DataDog/documentation/content/en/tracing/processing_pipelines/_index.md

 A lookup processor performs the following actions:

 1. Looks to see if the span contains the source attribute.
-2. Checks if the source attribute value exists in the mapping table.
+2. Checks if the source attribute value exists in the mapping table, and if it does, either:
-3. If it does, creates the target attribute with the corresponding value from the table.
+    - Creates the a span attribute with the corresponding value from the table; or
-5. If the target attribute already exists, it is overwritten by the result of the formula.
+    - Overwrites the span's existing attribute with the value from the table.
 6. Optionally, if a lookup processor does not find the source attribute value in the mapping table, creates a target attribute with the fixed default value.

 As with arithmetic processors, attributes in lookup processors must be prefixed with `@` when used in formulas.